jzohrab/practicing-guitar/docs/part-3-techniques/chaining.rst

 With backwards chaining, you start at the end, and build your chain backwards.
 At each step, you ensure that you can play it *more or less* perfectly.
 The idea here is that we're putting the big picture together of how things should flow.

-First, start with the two notes at the end, and make sure you can play them up to the target tempo.
+First, start with the two notes at the end, and repeat until they smooth out and you can play them at the target tempo.

 .. vextab::
    :width: 250
+   :example: techniques/chaining/chain,_2_notes.mp3

    tabstave notation=true key=F time=12/8
    notes :16 8d/4 5u/4

-Then add the note prior, playing things up to tempo.
+Then add the note prior, playing until it smooths out at target tempo.
 Note I'm using an upstroke for the first note, because that's how it's played in the original lick:

 .. vextab::
    :width: 300
+   :example: techniques/chaining/chain,_3_notes.mp3

    tabstave notation=true key=F time=12/8
    notes :16 7u/3 8d/4 5u/4